 Hybrid work is no longer optional.
 Employees expect to work from home at least part of the week.
 Contractors need temporary access to internal systems.
 Some businesses have a second office or a warehouse that needs to reach the same file server as headquarters.
 The need for remote access is universal — but the solutions available to small businesses are not.

-Enterprise solutions like Cisco AnyConnect, Palo Alto GlobalProtect, and Fortinet FortiClient are built for organizations with hundreds or thousands of employees and dedicated IT security teams.
+Enterprise solutions like Cisco AnyConnect and Palo Alto GlobalProtect are built for organizations with hundreds or thousands of employees and dedicated IT security teams.
 They require specialized hardware appliances, annual licensing contracts that run into the tens of thousands, and ongoing management by certified network engineers.
 A 15-person accounting firm or a 30-person marketing agency does not have the budget or the staff for that.

 On the other end of the spectrum, manual WireGuard setup is free and powerful — but it requires real Linux expertise.
 You need to generate keypairs, write configuration files, manage firewall rules, set up port forwarding, and handle every peer change manually from the command line.
 Most small business IT generalists do not have the time or the background to build and maintain that infrastructure.